-- Schedule an initial conference with each mentor teacher to discuss the expectations of the student teaching experience. - Schedule a mid-assignment conference with the mentor teacher and teacher candidate to discuss the progress of the teacher candidate and to complete the PDE 430 and the TIPR. - Conduct an end-of-assignment conference with the mentor teacher and the teacher candidate for the purpose of completing the overall evaluation of the teacher candidate and completing the PDE 430 and the TIPR. - Confer with school administrators to discuss issues concerning the student teaching program and/or particular teacher candidates. - Serve as a liaison between teacher candidates and the school personnel.
+- Schedule an initial conference with each mentor teacher to discuss the expectations of the teacher candidate experience. - Schedule a mid-assignment conference with the mentor teacher and teacher candidate to discuss the progress of the teacher candidate and to complete the PDE 430 and other appropriate assessment documents. - Conduct an end-of-assignment conference with the mentor teacher and the teacher candidate for the purpose of completing the overall evaluation of the teacher candidate and completing the PDE 430 and other appropriate assessment documents. - Confer with school administrators to discuss issues concerning the student teaching program and/or particular teacher candidates. - Serve as a liaison between teacher candidates and the building and district personnel.

-Work with mentor teachers in the planning of observations, participation, and evaluation of teacher candidates as follows:
+Work with mentor teachers in the planning of observations, and evaluation of teacher candidates as follows: